Women in India Can Finally Hike Sacred Peak — But There Are New Concerns

 After #SabarimalaTemple, another no-go zone is set for women entry.
 Women can take part in the trek to Agasthyarkoodam.
 Though women above 14 were allowed to trek, the Kani tribe opposed it claiming they have been worshipping Agastya Muni there and women can't go near the idol. pic.twitter.com/mRGTO66DQj— Bobins Abraham (@BobinsAbraham) January 5, 2019

 Between 1972 and 2018, women also couldn’t enter Kerala’s Sabarimala temple honoring the celibate Hindu god Lord Ayyappa.
-It is believed menstruating women disrespect his celibacy.
-Some religious leaders also view menstruating women as unclean and impure, while others think the temple’s energy could threaten women’s health.
+It is believed women of menstruating age disrespect his celibacy.
+Some religious leaders also view women who menstruate as unclean and impure, while others think the temple’s energy could threaten women’s health.

 Now officials fear local tribesman could attack women on their way to Agasthyarkoodam, based on the violent protests that broke out after the first two women entered Sabarimala on Jan 1. after months of opposition stopped others from entering safely.
 The following day, as many as 5 million women formed a 380-mile human chain in solidarity as a symbol of gender equality.